forestdb/forestdb.org/models/lxz-chinese-scope.md

 If the state prior is biased towards state 0, there is a lower model-predicted endorsement rate when the true state is 1 in the experiment scenario (surface 30.1% vs. inverse 37.7%).
 This is counterintuitive as state 1 is consistent with both the surface and the inverse scope, whereas state 2 is only consistent with the inverse scope.
 Further detailed investigation is needed to explain why there is such a pattern in model predictions when the preferred state is 0 in the prior.

-Generally speaking, when it is the state 1 or 2 is preferred in the prior, the model-predicted endorsement rate of the ambiguous "not-two" utterance matches the empirical data observed in Lidz and Musolino (2002), whereby there is a higher endorsement rate on "not-two" when the true state favors the surface-scope reading.
+Generally speaking, when it is state 1 or 2 that is preferred in the prior, the model-predicted endorsement rate of the ambiguous "not-two" utterance matches the empirical data observed in Lidz and Musolino (2002), whereby there is a higher endorsement rate on "not-two" when the true state favors the surface-scope reading.

 #### Scope Prior